abinit/abinit/doc/tutorial/dmft_triqs.md

 Keep in mind that the complexity of the impurity problem increases exponentially with this number of orbitals, so choosing your correlated channel wisely is important.

+!!! note

     At the moment, only values of [[lpawu]] $\le 3$ are supported - anything higher would be computationally impractical anyway.

 In our iron example, the localized orbitals that show strong correlation effects are the $3d$ orbitals.
 Since there is only one atom type (Fe), we simply set [[lpawu]]$=2$.